 Song of Acadia (2016).
 Tenor solo, SATB chorus and cello.
 Text by the composer.
 Commission from the Acadia Choral Society (Bar Harbor, Maine) for the 100th anniversary of Acadia National Park.
 In this piece we hear the ancient voice of Mount Desert Island speaking its wisdom and welcome to us.
 Duration 10:00.
 First page here.
 Complete audio here.

-Before a Common Soil (2016) – SATB chorus, brass quintet and timpani.
+Before a Common Soil (2016) – SATB chorus and piano (or in original version with brass quintet and timpani).
 Text by Ifeanyi Menkiti.
 Written for the 45th anniversary of Revels.
 The poem is a tribute to Revels founder John Langstaff and a celebration of the universality of the human experience.
 Duration 6:00.
 Page 1 of piano-vocal score here.

 A Psalm of Praise (2007) – SATB choir and piano.
 Psalm 148.
 An exuberant anthem for general use within reach of most choirs, with brief solo passages for each section.
 Duration 2:45.
 Published by Lorenz/Sacred Music Press.
 Check out score and recording here.